tgvaughan/icytree/manual/manual.md

 "up" reduces the offset and increases the strength of the transformation, while moving it "down" increases the offset and reduces the strength of the transformation.

-By far the best way to get an understanding of this options is to try it out!
+The best way to get an understanding of these options is to try them out!

 General Style Options
 ---------------------